stibbons1990/hex/docs/blog/posts/2025-04-12-kubernetes-homelab-server-with-ubuntu-server-24-04-octavo.md

 1. Confirm all previous choices and start to **install software**.
 1. Once the installation is complete, remove the UBS stick and hit Enter to reboot.

+### Disable swap

+With 32 GB on a single DIMM and the possiblity to double that in the future, there is no need for `swap` and it can be
+[problematic for Kubernetes](#troubleshooting-kubeadm-init) later, so this should be
+disabled: remove the relevant line in `/etc/fstab`, reboot and delete the swap file (typically `/swap.img` or `/swapfile`).

 ### Tweak OpenSSH server

 Set the `root` password by first escalating with `sudo su -` and then using the